Downtown Salt Lake City: 20th century

 From 1970 to 1976 the Central Main Street shopping district saw a dramatic shift from the South-end (near Exchange Place and Broadway) to the North-end (near the L.D.S Temple).
 This shift was the result of a change in buying patterns, with shoppers preferring malls rather than on-street department stores.
 Using land and a loan provided by Zion Securities, the second Main Street mall was completed in 1978.
 Following the completion of the Crossroads Mall, the south-end of Main Street collapsed, beginning with 117-year-old merchant Auerbachs Department Store.
 Others to go under were Broadway Music, Paris Company, Baker Shoes, Pembroke's, Keith O'Brien and Keith Warshaw.

 In the 1980s, a Saudi businessman, Adnan Khashoggi, had a vision of turning Salt Lake City into a major business hub.
 Forming a U.S. holdings company, "Triad Utah", he planned to build two 43-story skyscrapers, as well as several mid-rise buildings at the Triad Center.
 Khashoggi was implicated in the Iran-Contra scandal and his assets were frozen by the Federal government and the skyscrapers were never built, leaving the current Triad Center with only buildings 3, 4 and 5.
 Revitalization efforts of downtown continued through the 1980s and 1990s, with noteworthy projects that included the demolition of the Hotel Newhouse in 1983 and the redevelopment of Block 57 into the Gallivan Center and One Utah Center in 1991–1992.
+In 1985, the Radisson Hotel Salt Lake City Downtown was completed.

 The Salt Palace arena, home of the Utah Jazz, was torn down and a new arena, the Delta Center (Vivint Arena), was constructed to the northwest in 1991 with the leadership of Larry H. Miller.
 The existing convention center connected to the arena was also demolished and a new convention center of the same name was built on the site.
-In 1998, the American Stores Tower (Wells Fargo Center) was completed and remains the tallest building in Salt Lake City today by two feet.
+In 1998, the American Stores Tower (Wells Fargo Center) was completed and remained the tallest building in Salt Lake City by two feet until the Astra Tower was completed in 2024.
 The LDS Church Office Building appears taller from a distance because it stands on higher ground.
 In 2000, the LDS Conference Center was completed and supplanted the still-existing Salt Lake Tabernacle for conferences of the Church of Jesus Christ of Latter-day Saints.